< Back

 If you neglect to prioritise your EVP, you're likely to be running into a few different roadblocks and challenges, including;

-• High employee turnover: when employees don't feel valued or engaged, they’ll become demotivated and will seek alternative employment.
-A weak EVP can result in higher turnover rates, leading to increased recruitment costs, lost productivity and a negative impact on team morale.
+• High employee turnover happens when employees don't feel valued or engaged, making them lose motivation and look for new jobs.
+A weak Employee Value Proposition (EVP) can increase turnover rates.
+This can result in higher recruitment costs, lower productivity, and decreased team morale.

-Whether you're looking to start building a powerful EVP from scratch, refresh your existing EVP, supercharge your EVP efforts with exclusive data and insights, or activate your EVP to achieve enviable ROI, we have an exclusive workshop for you!
+If you're looking to start building a powerful EVP from scratch or refresh your existing EVP, we have a course for you!

 7 key Employee Value Proposition (EVP) elements

-When it comes to deciding what makes a great EVP, it will be unique to your company.
+Deciding what makes a great EVP will be unique to your company.
 However, we believe there are some key ingredients that should feature.
 We will be delving into each of these elements in our Masterclass and giving you more detailed guidance on how to implement each of them.

 Salary compensation